yuantn/MI-AOD/README.md

       - **MIAL_head.py**: Code for forwarding anchor-level model output, calculating anchor-level loss, generating pseudo labels and getting bounding boxes from existing model output in more details, which can be called by `./mmdet/models/dense_heads/base_dense_head.py` and `./mmdet/models/detectors/single_stage.py`.

-      - **MIAL_retina_head.py**: Code for building the MIAL model architecture, especially the well-designed head architecture, and define the forward output, which can be called by `./mmdet/models/dense_heads/MIAL_head.py`.
+      - **MIAL_retina_head.py**: Code for building the MI-AOD model architecture, especially the well-designed head architecture, and define the forward output, which can be called by `./mmdet/models/dense_heads/MIAL_head.py`.

       - **base_dense_head.py**: Code for choosing different equations to calculate loss, which can be called by `./mmdet/models/detectors/single_stage.py`.